Family and Medical Leave (FMLA)

 You don't have to take all your FMLA leave at once.
 You can take it intermittently or as part of a reduced work schedule if medically necessary.

 You are eligible for FMLA if you have worked for the University at least 12 months.
 The 12 months do not have to be consecutive but have to be within the last seven years.
 The total can include full-time, part-time, or temporary-casual employment.
+You also need to have worked at least 1,250 hours in the 12 months right before your FMLA leave starts.

 If you have worked at the University less than 12 months but need to take a leave of absence for an FMLA-qualifying event, you may meet the 12-month requirement while you are absent from work.
 Your time away from work counts toward your length of employment.